Guide to health savings accounts (HSAs)

 In the following sections, we'll show you what makes HSAs unique and how they can be the flexible health benefits solution your employees want, as well as compare them to popular alternatives to help you find the best solution for your business.

-Employees aged 65 and older are free to use their HSA for anything without penalty—not just out-of-pocket medical expenses—so the money you and your employees contribute can be part of their long-term retirement plan.
+Employees aged 65 and older are free to use their HSA for anything without penalty—not just out-of-pocket medical care costs—so the money you and your employees contribute can be part of their long-term retirement plan.
 Also, most HSAs issue a debit card or credit card, so participants can easily pay for qualified health expenses with the card.

 With HSAs, taxpayers receive a 100% federal income tax deduction on annual contributions.
-They also may withdraw HSA funds tax-free to pay for qualified out-of-pocket medical expenses, and they may defer making such withdrawals indefinitely without penalties.
+They also may withdraw HSA funds tax-free to pay for qualified medical expenses, and they may defer making such withdrawals indefinitely without tax penalties.

 Triple tax advantages